I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsymbols3-getsourceentriesbyoffset.md

 ## -remarks
 <p>    This method can return multiple results for a source lookup.
 This allows for all possible results to be returned.</p>

-<p>    This method can return multiple results for a source lookup.
-This allows for all possible results to be returned.</p>

 ## -requirements
 <table>
 <tr>